vtumrukota/email-comms-platform/README.md

   * Dotenv
     - This easily allows us to use the `.env` file properly and avoid exposing our API keys to our code repository via the `.gitignore`.
 This was an easy choice to pass these secret keys into the app smoothly and without too much setup.

+* TypeScript was used on both ends of the stack.
+You will see many `defintiions.ts` files across the folders which self-document the code and give the developer a strong sense of the inputs/outouts of each function and the data structures being used across the application.
+This exposed simple bugs during development and helps ensure the developer can catch their own mistakes in real-time.

 #### Features
   * The application doesn't allow an Email service choice as it is automatically going to attempt with Sendgrid and if that fails, it will default to try Postmark.
 Because of this I did not add an toggle option in the UI to save the user from having to think about it
   * The form will not save unless the user has provided valid emails and filled out every required field